Moshannon State Forest: History

 Moshannon State Forest was formed as a direct result of the depletion of the forests of Pennsylvania that took place during the mid-to-late 19th century.
 Conservationists like Dr. Joseph Rothrock became concerned that the forests would not regrow if they were not managed properly.
 Lumber and iron companies had harvested the old-growth forests for various reasons.
 They clear cut the forests, and left behind nothing but dried tree tops and rotting stumps.
 The sparks of passing steam locomotives ignited wildfires that prevented the formation of second growth forests.
 The conservationists feared that the forest would never regrow if there was not a change in the philosophy of forest management.
-They called for the state to purchase land from the lumber and iron companies and the lumber and iron companies were more than willing to sell their land since that had depleted the natural resources of the forests.
+They called for the state to purchase land from the lumber and iron companies and the lumber and iron companies were more than willing to sell their land since they had already depleted the natural resources of the forests.
 The changes began to take place in 1895 when Dr. Rothrock was appointed the first commissioner of the Pennsylvania Department of Forests and Waters, the forerunner of today's Pennsylvania Department of Conservation and Natural Resources.
 The Pennsylvania General Assembly passed a piece of legislation in 1897 that authorized the purchase of "unseated lands for forest reservations".
 This was the beginning of the State Forest system.

 The Commonwealth of Pennsylvania began purchasing tracts of land for what is now Moshannon State Forest on September 28, 1898.
 The first purchase was 352 acre on the banks of Montgomery Run to the north of Clearfield.
 It was purchased for just $65.45 to settle a delinquent tax payment.
 According to the Pennsylvania Department of Conservation and Natural Resources' web page, the state is still acquiring land that meets the "current guidelines" to become state forest land.